Drug Treatment Court FAQ

-- Daily phone contact and weekly meetings with an Adherence Case Manager
+- There is daily phone contact and weekly meetings with the Court's case manager.

-- Participants to maintain gainful employment and/or participation in an approved educational program
+- Participants must maintain gainful employment, attend an approved educational program, or perform community services.

-All noncompliance with the drug court program is met with immediate sanctions by the Judge, which can include terms of incarceration in response to violations.
+- Noncompliance with the Drug Treatment Court is met with immediate sanctions by the judge, which may include short terms of incarceration in response to violations.

-Differential Substance Abuse Treatment (DSAT) is a cognitive behavioral treatment model developed and funded through the Maine Office of Substance Abuse and is provided to the Adult Drug Treatment Court by local nonprofit substance abuse treatment agencies licensed by the state.
+Differential Substance Abuse Treatment (DSAT) is a cognitive behavioral treatment model developed and funded through the Maine Office of Substance Abuse and Mental Health Services and is provided to the Adult Drug Treatment Court by local nonprofit substance abuse treatment agencies licensed by the state.
 DSAT is an outpatient group treatment program that provides specialized treatment for people who have committed crimes and have alcohol and/or other drug abuse problems.
-Differential means that the amount of treatment provided matches each individual's needs based on the seriousness of the problem, this also means different programs for men and women.
-DSAT treatment was developed specifically for adults who have broken the law and have alcohol or other drug issues.
-It is based on building critical life skills and has proven to be an effective way of helping people change their behaviors.
+Differential means that the amount of treatment provided matches each individual's needs based on the seriousness of the problem.
+This may also mean different programs for men and women.
+DSAT seeks to build critical life skills and has proven to be an effective way of helping people change their behaviors.

 - Evaluation of the Lewiston Family Treatment Drug Court A Process and Intermediate Outcome Evaluation (PDF)